paula-sorolla/BigData-IMDb/README.md

 ### General

+1.**This should be done FIRST** .Drop every row that has ***either*** numVotes, label, (startYear && endYear), (originalTitle && primaryTitle) null.

-1.**This should be done FIRST** .Every /N should be turned to null, since /N is a character and that occupies uneeded space and also makes our in memory usage bigger for no reason
+2.**This should be done SECOND** .Every /N should be turned to null, since /N is a character and that occupies uneeded space and also makes our in memory usage bigger for no reason

-2.The manipulations should be done in the least amount of passes possible
+3.The manipulations should be done in the least amount of passes possible

-3.Drops should be done with bigger priority in order to reduce further memory strain
+4.Drops should be done with bigger priority in order to reduce further memory strain

 **Attention**